adamsilver/fdpb/04-a-login-form.md

 This phenomenon is actually called Hick's Law (named after psychologist William Edmund Hick), which states that the time taken to make a decision increases as the number of choices expand.
 Funny that William made a law in his own name that's just basic common sense.

-The point of course is that we need to be wary that giving users multiple ways to sign in might seem useful, but it may also create a buren on them.
+The point of course is that we need to be wary that giving users multiple ways to log in might seem useful, but it may also create a buren on them.
 We have to balance the value in doing so.

 ## Summary